harshrajsisodiya9-creator/Multi-Agent-Support/README.md

-This intentionally covers the base only: no Shopify connection, authentication, conversation memory, observability/evaluations, or production error strategy yet.
+This intentionally covers the base only(for now): no connection with ui, authentication, conversation memory, observability/evaluations, or production error strategy yet.

 Upload and index a document: